Homosexuality and the Bible

 Churches have always known that if they can make people feel guilty about their innermost self, they can wound the ego and thereby control the person.
 Hence their obsessive preoccupation with people’s sexuality.

-Churches don’t like homosexual couples because, on average, they don’t have as many children, which means there’s less little feet in the pews.
-Homosexual couples are often more affluent too, and the typical church man knows that’s not good for business.
-Affluent people get educated, and, on average, are less likely go to church.
+One reason Churches do not like homosexual couples is because, on average, they do not have as many children, which means there are less little feet in the pews.
+Homosexual couples are often more affluent too, and the typical Church man knows that is not good for business.
+Affluent people get educated, and, on average, are less likely go to Church.
 Church attendance throughout Europe declined dramatically in the last fifty years as families got smaller and education levels rose.
 Is it any wonder “God” has such a bad attitude to homosexuality?

 Jesus has nothing to say about homosexuality.
-If jesus was god, and god was as homophobic as many Christians imagine he is, Jesus would have had much to say on the issue, but there’s not a word about it in the gospels.
-I think the reason is obvious; the gospels were written under the supervision of the Roman government at the time.
-They weren’t prejudiced against gays, and what’s more, didn’t want to create divisiveness between people in the empire.
+If Jesus was god, and god was as homophobic as many Christians imagine he is, Jesus would have had much to say on the issue, but there is not a word about it in the Gospels.
+I think the reason is obvious; the Gospels were written under the supervision of the Roman government.
+They were not prejudiced against gays, and what’s more, did not want to create divisiveness between people in the empire.
 Today’s governments should take a leaf out of their book.

 Consider this from another angle.
 According to Christians, “God” invented homosexuality – he must have, as he invented everything.
 Animals often exhibit homosexual behaviour, and he created them too.
-It doesn’t hurt anyone, and it’s clearly not “unnatural” or “unclean.”
+It does not hurt anyone, and it is clearly not “unnatural” or “unclean.”
 So why did “he” forbid it in the Old Testament?
-At that time, there was a shortage of Hebrews.
+At that time in ancient Israel, there was a shortage of Hebrews.
 Jerusalem was under threat from Babylon.
-There’s no offspring from homosexual encounters, no young men to take up arms to protect priests.
+There were no offspring from homosexual encounters, so less young men to take up arms to protect priests.
 Priests, who were, in effect, the government, were obsessed with making Israel a powerful, united nation, so they could fight off threats from enemies.
 Increasing the numbers of Jewish progeny amongst the common people fortified their own safety and power, so they wanted men married and producing children.

-Now that there are enough people in the world, in fact probably too many, particularly in Israel, it’s time Christians envisaged their imaginary god implementing plan B: one where Adam and Steve, Amanda and Eve, are loved and respected, and have the same rights as any heterosexual couple.
+Now that there are enough people in the world, in fact probably too many, particularly in Israel, it is time Christians envisaged their imaginary god implementing plan B: one where Adam and Steve, Amanda and Eve, are loved and respected, and have the same rights as any heterosexual couple.